What is the result of the following expression: 9 + 5 × 2 - 4 ÷ 2?

 Study for the Ontario Mathematics Proficiency Test.
 Engage with multiple choice questions and solutions.
 Prepare effectively for your assessment!

-1. Next, perform the addition and subtraction from left to right:
+Next, proceed with addition and subtraction from left to right:

 Subscribe